-- 1. Click on the desired version of the rule set. - 2.
-Click on Edit in the upper banner.
-A new sub-version of the new version in progress will be created automatically. - 3.
+- 1. Click on the desired version of the rule set.
+The background will turn green. - 2.
+Click on 🔄 to restore this version.
+A new version will automatically be created with the content from this restored version, which therefore becomes the most recent.
+If the set contains several revisions, you can restore a particular revision. - 3.
 Make your changes and save them.

-You can also manually create a new version of a rule set at any time:
+Manually creating a new version of a rule set:

-· Click on Create new version at the top on the right.
+• Click on Create new version at the top on the right.